hynekral/English-for-designers/07-clarity-first/thesis-outline.md

 ### Notes

 ### Keywords

+visual communication, graphic design, pictogram, non-profit organization, social networking sites

 Corporate identity
 * Corporate identity includes the history of the company, philosophy and vision, people belong to the company and its ethical value.
 Corporate Image
 * It is an opinion which public have based on behavior of the company

 Corporate Culture
-* It is not set by itself, but spontaneously results from the values, thinking, attitudes, behavior and opinions of employees
+* In order to ensure the proper functioning of the entity, it is necessary to maintain a unified corporate culture.
+This results from the values, thinking, attitudes, behavior and opinions of employees.
+The employees must share these opinions in order of keeping the proper function of the company.

 Corporate Communications
+* It represents the complex communication activity of the company, which must be predetermined and must be lead by the same unchanging philosophy.

 Corporate design
 * Logo